koenderks/rcityviews/README.md

 * [Create your own in Shiny](#create-your-own-in-shiny)
 * [Acknowledgements](#acknowledgements)

-This repository used to tweets a view of a random city every three hours but this has stopped due to cancellation of the free API use.
+This repository used to tweet a view of a random city every three hours but this has stopped due to X's cancellation of the free API use.
-You can find all city views created at the twitter handle [`@rcityviews`](https://twitter.com/rcityviews).
+You can find all city views created so far at the twitter handle [`@rcityviews`](https://twitter.com/rcityviews).
 Please do not hesitate to share your own creations using the hashtag `#rcityviews`!